Due to high demand for Maruti Vitara Brezza, its waiting period has gone up to 27 weeks i.e. over 6 months for some variants.

 Maruti Vitara Brezza Waiting Period

-The growing demand for the Maruti Vitara Brezza has also resulted into increased waiting period.
-The compact SUV, currently, commands a waiting period of up to 27 weeks (i.e. over 6 months for some variants).
-This is despite the fact that the company has increased its production capacity to 10,000 per month now.
+The growing demand for this compact SUV resulted into increasing waiting period.
+The Brezza, currently, commands a waiting period of up to 27 weeks (around 6 weeks).
+This is despite the fact that the company has increased its production capacity to 10,000 per month.
+Adding to it, Maruti also aims to further increase the production capacity to 12,000 units a month.

 For VDi and VDi (O) variants and LDi, LDi (O), ZDi and ZDi+ (single tone) variants, buyers might have to wait for up to 4-5 months.
 While for the top-end ZDi (O) and ZDi+, the waiting period is as much as 6-7 months.
 Another Maruti Suzuki product in heavy demand is the Baleno hatchback that has a waiting period of 33 weeks.